openebs-archive/openebs-docs/docs/aws.md

 12. Perform changes in the **Configure Details** section as follows.

-    - Change the new configuration name if you need
+    - Change the new configuration name if required.

-    - Edit **Advanced Details** section and add following entry at the end of **User data** section
+    - Edit **Advanced Details** section and add the following entry at the end of **User data** section.

       ```
       #!/bin/bash